joblet

 message WorkflowJob {

-string jobId = 1; // Actual job ID for started jobs, "0" for non-started jobs
+string jobId = 1; // Actual job UUID for started jobs, "0" for non-started jobs

-string jobName = 2; // Human-readable job name from workflow YAML
+string jobName = 2; // Job name from workflow YAML

 string status = 3; // Current job status